FLOWER GUIDES

-Spring - Hard prune hibiscus to provide a good show of flowers in late summer.
+Spring - Hard prune your hibiscus plants to provide a good show of flowers in late summer.

 Summer -

-Make sure that newly planted plants are kept watered.
+Make sure that newly planted hibiscus plants are kept well watered to prevent the roots from drying out.

 Autumn-